Certified in Provider Compensation Valuation

 Foundation in Valuation teaches the core, internationally recognized valuation theory and practice across major valuation disciplines and applies those foundations to healthcare compensation valuation, including the evolution of compensation valuation for physician and nonphysician services.

-Foundation in Information Sources introduces and develops competency in the major data and reference sources used in provider service valuation, including reimbursement data, compensation surveys, appropriate statistical methods, and how to interpret provider agreements for valuation purposes.
+Foundation in Information Usage for Valuation introduces and develops competency in the major data and reference sources used in provider service valuation, including reimbursement data, compensation surveys, appropriate statistical methods, and how to analyze provider agreements for valuation purposes.

 How to Get Started